Teaching-Accessibility/course-project-497t-button/README.md

-# 497T Accesible Computing Project
-## "The PlayPal"
+# "The PlayPal"
-Authors: Steven Grubb, Cameron Warnick, and Jack Stephens
+Steven Grubb, Cameron Warnick, and Jack Stephens

 ### Description: